Spine Surgery in Los Angeles

 WHICH SURGERIES CAN BE DONE THIS WAY?

 Not every surgery can be done in this fashion, but those patients qualified for these procedures are pleased with their results.
-Both procedures that decompress the spinal elements and fusion operations can be completed by a neurosurgeon with the minimally invasive technique.
+Both procedures that decompress the spinal elements and fusion operations can be completed with a minimally invasive technique.

 Here is a sampling of different types of procedures possible through minimally invasive techniques: